Polyps are removed during screening if you have a

 flexible sigmoidoscopy or

 colonoscopy.
-The tissue is examined to find out if it
+The polyp is examined to find out if it

 adenomatous polyps are found during an exam with

 flexible sigmoidoscopy, a colonoscopy will be done to look for and remove any